Assessing Your Organizational Change Management Capabilities

 Capability Area 5: Socialization

-The fifth and final capability area, socialization, focuses on creating buy-in and commitment for change management.
+The fifth and final capability area, socialization, focuses on creating commitment for change management.
 Effectively building capabilities and competencies requires this from every level of an organization.
 Does the organization view change management as a competitive differentiator and core competency?
 Is reinforcement in place to sustain change management at every level of the organization?

 Look for the following components of socialization: